• Skip to primary navigation

 finished Caesar salad in a white bowl with wood salad spoons next to it

-The Caesar dressing in this recipe is not a typical dressing because it is made without anchovies and raw eggs.
-I modified the dressing for people who do not like the taste of anchovies, and who prefer a vinaigrette style dressing over a creamy one.
-However, if you like a creamy Caesar dressing, put the dressing in a blender and blend it for 30 seconds and it will be smooth and creamy.
+The Caesar dressing in this recipe is not typical because it is made without anchovies and raw eggs.
+I modified the dressing for people who do not like the taste of anchovies and prefer a vinaigrette-style dressing over a creamy one.
+However, if you like a creamy Caesar dressing, put it in a blender and blend it for 30 seconds, and it will be smooth and creamy.

 Even though traditional Caesar salads do not have tomatoes, I add a few for color and extra nutrition.